 What I Used To Make My First Hard Cider Batch

 I will say my first run of making hard apple cider was with the kit from Brooklyn Brew Shop’s Hard Cider Kit.
 Aimee got it for me for Christmas and it was a great starter pack.
 It has everything you need for around $45.
 The only thing you need to purchase is the honey and glass bottles listed above.

-One note, I’m not sponsored by Brooklyn Brew Shop… although it would be nice… but their site is easy to use and their products I’ve used so far are solid.
+The Brooklyn Brew Shop site is easy to use and their products I’ve used so far are solid.
 A good one stop shop for home-brew needs and videos.